-EDF Energy has announced a price increase of 3.9% on gas and electricity, effective from 3 January 2014
+EDF Energy has announced a price decrease of 1.3% on gas prices only, effective from 11 February 2015

 Latest price change

-What uSwitch say about the EDF price rise
+What uSwitch say about the EDF price announcement

-At the time of the announcement, Tom Lyon, energy expert at uSwitch, said:
+At the time of the announcement, Ann Robinson of uSwitch, said:

-What can I do to avoid EDF's price rises?
+What should I do about EDF's price change?

 You are only affected by the price change if you are on EDF Energy's standard rate energy plan.
 In which case, if you do nothing, your prices will drop starting 11 February 2015 — but you will only save £9 over the course of the entire year.